Whatsapp Icon

 Positive BRAF Mutation Test Results

 A positive result indicates the presence of a BRAF mutation.
-While this may sound daunting, it actually opens up a variety of targeted therapy options.
+While this may sound daunting, it opens up a variety of targeted therapy options.
 These therapies specifically target and attack the cancer cells with the mutation, potentially leading to better outcomes than traditional chemotherapy.
 Foods rich in antioxidants, such as berries, nuts, and spinach, can be a supportive part of a healthy lifestyle during treatment.

 Negative BRAF Mutation Test Results